-And the people here are religious, they believe in their faith and tradition.
-There are so many temples, monasteries, lakes, and mountains in Tibet.
-The major attractions in Tibet, is Potala Palace, Jokhang Temple, Yangbajing Hot Springs in Damxung County, Norbulingka in the west of Lhasa, Tasilhunpo monastery in Shigatse, Lulang forest in Nyinghi Prefecture, & Barkhor Street in Lhasa; Namtso Lake in Nagqu; Yamdrok Lake in Shannan; Palkhor Monastery and Kumbum Stupa in Gyantse; Rongbuk Monastery and Mt.
-Everest Base Camp in Tingri.
-It is freezing cold in most time of the year.
-Most tourists come to visit Tibet only in the warmest seasons, June, July, August and early September.
+And the locals are devout; they uphold their culture and traditions.
+Tibet is home to a huge number of monasteries, lakes, mountains, and temples.
+The Potala Palace, Jokhang Temple, Yangbajing Hot Springs in Damxung County, Norbulingka in the west of Lhasa, Tasilhunpo monastery in Shigatse, Lulang forest in Nyinghi Prefecture, and Barkhor Street in Lhasa are the main tourist destinations in Tibet.
+Namtso Lake in Nagqu, Yamdrok Lake in Shannan, Palkhor Monastery and Kumbum Stupa in The majority of the year is extremely cold.
+Only the warmest months, June, July, August, and early September, attract the majority of tourists who travel to Tibet.

 Official Name: Xizang Zizhiqu